daOsan3/filebot/README.md

 Currently, in this implementation, it extends the functionality of chatgpt-ui when adding `/filebotActivate="<name-of-your-project>"

-~~If you're using for coding, it's best to use it against documentation files.
-Working on somethings to make it work off of straight code files, but it's a longshot!~~ It now works with source code files.
+ It now works with source code files.

 ***It does NOT retreive files from searches against a vector database.
 It's LLMs all the way down!***